richardcsuwandi/richardcsuwandi.github.io/_posts/2025-05-15-llm-algorithm-discovery.md

 #   - please use this format rather than manually creating a markdown table of contents.
 toc:
   - name: Introduction
-  - name: "FunSearch: Finding Functions with LLMs"
+  - name: "FunSearch"
     subsections:
       - name: How FunSearch Works
-      - name: Key Discoveries and Benefits
+      - name: Benefits of FunSearch
-  - name: "AlphaEvolve: Designing Advanced Algorithms with Gemini"
+  - name: "AlphaEvolve"
     subsections:
+      - name: How AlphaEvolve Works
       - name: Benefits of AlphaEvolve
   - name: Takeaways